Immediate early gene: Regulation

 Expression of IEGs occurs in response to internal and external cell signals, occurring rapidly without the need to synthesize new transcription factors.
 The genetic sequences of IEGs are generally shorter in length (~19kb) and exhibit an enrichment of specific transcription factor binding sites, offering redundancy in transcription initiation.
 Translation of IEG mRNA into proteins occurs regardless of protein synthesis inhibitors which disrupts the process of protein production.
 Rapid expression of IEGs is also attributed to the accessibility of its promotor sequence through histone acetylation that is consistent pre- and post-expression.
 Downregulation of mRNA transcription occurs through redundant targeting of the 3' UTR region by microRNAs, resulting in translational repression and degradation.
 The expression of IEG protein is often transient due to rapid mRNA downregulation and increased proteolysis of translated products.

 Function

 Activation of gene transcription is a complex system of signal cascades and recruitment of necessary components such as RNA polymerase and transcription factors.
 IEGs are often the first responders to regulatory signals with many reaching peak expression within 30 minutes after stimuli compared to 2–4 hours in the case of delayed primary response gene.
-There are many singaling pathways leading to the activation of IEGs, many of which (MAPK/ERK, PI3K, etc.) are studied in the context of cancer.
+There are many signaling pathways leading to the activation of IEGs, many of which (MAPK/ERK, PI3K, etc.) are studied in the context of cancer.
 As such, many IEGs function as transcription factors regulating expression of downstream genes or are proto-oncogenes associated with altered cell growth.